linssab/XISMuS/Compounds.md

 #### Compounds.set_attenuation(_energy_)
   Parameters:
-  * **energy: _string_**
+  * **energy: _string_ or _integer_**
-  <br>The element the compound will be attenuating.
-E.g. if energy is set as 'Pb', it means the coeficients will be calculated for the attenuation of lead lines.
+  <br>The element the compound will be attenuating. _E.g._ if energy is set as 'Pb', it means the coeficients will be calculated for the attenuation of lead lines.
+If an integer is entered, the coefficients will be calculated for that one specific energy.
+It will still return a tuple, but with the second element equal to 0.

   Example:
   ```python